Gravitational lensing for interstellar power transmission: Discussion

-Conclusively, our analysis underscores the fact that, in terms of light amplification, a multi-lens configuration outperforms a single-lens system by a significant margin.
-We observe that all the transmission cases are characterized by different the PSFs, exhibiting different structures with features from a few cm scales to several 100s of meters.
+For the idealized geometries considered here, the aperture-averaged link budget of a two-lens configuration can exceed that of a single-lens system by a significant margin.
+We observe that all the transmission cases are characterized by different PSFs, exhibiting different structures with features from a few cm scales to several 100s of meters.
 Notably, in the transmitting lens case the structure within the PSF (\ref{eq:S_z*6z-mu2+}) is large and does not need to be averaged.
 However, in the two-lens system the fine structure in the PSF is not going to be directly observed with a reasonable-size telescope.
 Instead, this structure is averaged out by a modest, say, a 1-m telescope, yielding the average PSFs as in the receiving lens scenario (\ref{eq:mu_av}) and that of the two-lens system (\ref{eq:amp-mu2}).

-The feasibility of interstellar transmission became evident when we analyzed the SNRs for various transmission scenarios (see Sec.~\ref{sec:SNRs}).
-Although the two-lens transmission benefits from an impressive combined power amplification available in the two-lens systems, the two-lens case is severely affected by the much amplified background light coming from the first lens.
-Clearly, one would have to include other sources of light in the vicinity of the first lens, but their presents is not expected to significantly affect the achievable SNR (\ref{eq:snr-2l}), which is quite high.
-On the other hand, both single-lens transmission cases, where the lens either close to the transmitter or is near the receiver, also show a very robust link performance, as evidenced by the corresponding SNR estimates (\ref{eq:snr-cor-t}) and (\ref{eq:snr-cor-r1}), (\ref{eq:snr-cor-r2}).
+The possible feasibility of interstellar transmission is suggested by the SNR estimates for the idealized scenarios considered in Sec.~\ref{sec:SNRs}.
+Although the two-lens transmission benefits from an impressive combined power amplification, it is also severely affected by the amplified background light coming from the first lens.
+Other sources of light in the vicinity of the first lens would need to be assessed for specific systems.
+Both single-lens transmission cases, where the lens is either close to the transmitter or near the receiver, also show robust link performance in the corresponding SNR estimates (\ref{eq:snr-cor-t})--(\ref{eq:snr-cor-r2}).

-Concluding, we would like to mention that the results obtained here, could have a profound effect for applications aiming at interstellar power transmission.
+Concluding, we note that the results obtained here could be relevant for applications aiming at interstellar power transmission.
 Not only we can look for transmitted signals using modern astronomical techniques \cite{Clark:2018,Hippke:2018,Kerby-Wright:2021,Tusay:2022,Gillon:2022,Marcy:2022}, we may also transmit such signals with space-based platforms in the focal region of the solar gravitational lens (SGL) using technologies that are either extant or in active development \cite{Helvajian-etal:2022,Turyshev-etal:2023}.